ijprocel/Python-CFB-data-scraper/README.md

 -Which season the game took place (January bowl games are grouped with the season that they followed)
 -The week of the season that the game took place (1st week, 2nd, etc.)

 \**Ex: python3 request_practice.py 2008 2018 5.
-Start year must be less than or equal to end year.
-"Delay" is an integer representing the number of seconds between requests.
-There will be one request per season.*
+Start year must be less than or equal to end year.*

 †*The "home_away" flag only tells you if the home team lost.
 Games where the home team won and games played at a neutral site are not differentiated*